-Anemia is particularly dangerous as it reduces oxygen in blood and makes a cat uncontrollably lose body weight and become fatigued at all times.
-Among most common hookworms found in cats are Ancylostoma braziliense and Ancylostoma tubaeforme.
+Anemia is particularly dangerous as it reduces oxygen in the blood and makes a cat uncontrollably lose bodyweight and become fatigued at all times.
+Among the most common hookworms found in cats are Ancylostoma braziliense and Ancylostoma tubaeforme.

 Ancylostomia braziliense type of worms can attach themselves to the cat’s tissue and cause symptoms of severe itching.
 Ancylostoma tubaeforme tend to grow once they are inside of gastrointestinal tract and are commonly transferred through feces.